frankischilling/cupidex/README.md

 ### High Priority
 - [ ] Fix directory preview not scrolling
 - [ ] Write custom magic library for in-house MIME type detection
-- [ ] Add text display on tree preview when user enters an empty dir and on dir preview
 - [ ] Implement proper memory management and cleanup for file attributes and vectors
 - [ ] Add error handling for failed memory allocations
 - [ ] Optimize file loading performance for large directories

 ### Edit Mode Issues
-- [ ] Banner notification not rotating correctly when rotating in edit mode
+- [ ] Banner marquee not rotating correctly when rotating in edit mode
 - [ ] Fix sig winch handling breaking while in edit mode
 - [ ] Fix cursor showing up at the bottom of the text editing buffer
 - [ ] Fix text buffer not scrolling to the right when typing and hitting the border of the window